rmooreID/Home-Assistant-Appliance-Monitor/README.md

 ![ESPHome Dashboard](./assets/laundrybot-10.png)

 ## Step 2: Set up the hardware
 1. I had originally planned on terminating the wires with BLS connectors and connecting the female BLS connector directly to the SW-420.
-I was concerned that using connectors in a vibration-intensive environment would add an unnecessary risk and decided to solder the connections instead.
+I was concerned that using this type of connector in a vibration-intensive environment would add an unnecessary risk and decided to solder the connections instead.
 ![ESPHome Dashboard](./assets/laundrybot-1.png)
 2. Cut out [perfboard](https://learn.adafruit.com/collins-lab-breadboards-and-perfboards/learn-more) and solder the sensor wires and the SW-420 to the perfboard.
 ![ESPHome Dashboard](./assets/laundrybot-2.png)